MEET THE STAFF

 Colin (he/him) works with the Climate Law Institute combating oil and gas pollution in New Mexico.
 Prior to joining the Center, Colin worked as a staff attorney at Environmental Integrity Project and Lone Star Legal Aid, where he fought air pollution and environmental injustice created by oil and gas companies from the Permian Basin to the Gulf Coast.
 He holds a law degree from the University of Texas School of Law and a bachelor’s degree in philosophy from Rice University.

-Contact: Santa Fe, New Mexico, 832.316.0580, email Colin
+Contact: Santa Fe, NM, 832.316.0580, email Colin

 Howard Crystal, Energy Justice Program Legal Director, Senior Attorney